codemagic-ci-cd/codemagic-docs/content/yaml-publishing/distribution.md

 ### Google Play

 Codemagic enables you to automatically publish your app either to one of the predefined tracks (`internal`- publish for internal testing and QA, `alpha`- publish for testing with a small group of trusted users, `beta`- publish for testing to a wider set of users and `production`- release the app to production) on Google Play or to your custom closed testing tracks.
-In order to do so, you will need to set up a service account in Google Play Console and add the `JSON` key file to your Codemagic configuration file; see how to [set up a service account](../knowledge-base/google-play-api/).
-The proper way to add your keys to `codemagic.yaml` is to [encrypt](../building/encrypting) the key file contents and add the encrypted value into the configuration file.
+In order to do so, you will need to [set up a service account in Google Play Console](../knowledge-base/google-play-api/) and save the contents of the `JSON` key file as a [secure environment variable](../variables/environment-variable-groups/#storing-sensitive-valuesfiles) in application or team settings.

 If your application supports [in-app updates](https://developer.android.com/guide/playcore/in-app-updates), Codemagic allows setting the update priority.
 Otherwise, `in_app_update_priority` can be omitted or set to `0`.